 The majority of SOC providers offer little more than a patchwork of security products, accompanied by consumer-grade customer support (a low-level Help desk).
-Moreover, most have never seen a real hack, let alone participated in a real one (defensive or offensive).
+Moreover, most have never met a seen a real hack, let alone participated in a real one (defensive or offensive).
 By contrast, a world-class SOC combines the following tools into a comprehensive security solution that becomes a core component in the client’s organization.

-● Multilayer Monitoring: Monitoring means more than relaying alerts to the client.
+Multi-layer Monitoring: Monitoring means more than relaying alerts to the client.
 It involves a comprehensive, multi-layered monitoring center, with Tier 1 – Tier 4 alerts prioritization.
 It’s about knowing what to monitor (where to look) and what not to!
 Understanding how to separate the relevant from the noise is a challenge that requires experience and it is key to having an efficient monitoring center.

-● Proactive Services: From basic hunting actions in the network to simply being updated on IOCs and taking day-to-day actions as required in a live and active SOC.
-Constantly questioning and investigating the traffic is the only possible way to stay in the game
+Proactive Services: From basic hunting actions in the network to simply being updated on IOCs and taking day to day actions as required in a live and active SOC.
+Constantly questioning and investigating the traffic is the only possible way to stay in the game.

-● Expert Response Team: A diverse team of highly-trained cybersecurity professionals, tap decades of combined experience to keep clients protected, around the clock, from threats internal and external to the organization.
+Expert Response Team: A diverse team of highly-trained cyber-security professionals tap decades of combined experience to keep clients protected, around the clock, from threats internal and external to the organization.

-Advanced Forensics: The SOC team brings cutting-edge forensics capabilities and technologies to bear against every threat, to include high-level digital forensics, server, and network forensics, and the latest investigative tools.
+Advanced Forensics: The SOC team brings cutting-edge forensics capabilities and technologies to bear against every threat, to include high-level digital forensics, server and network forensics, and the latest investigative tools.

-● Cyber Intelligence: To beat a hacker, you have to think like one.
+Cyber Intelligence: To beat a hacker, you have to think like one.
 Effective protection of high-value client assets requires monitoring of Dark Web platforms to identify emerging threats that may involve the client – right down to cyber threats that may target a high-profile official.

-● Secure Remote Connection: Secure remote interfacing with the client’s existing system reduces the impact on their operations, and ensures that all gateways, networks, servers, and data stores are constantly monitored by trained security experts.
+Secure Remote Connection: Secure remote interfacing with the client’s existing system reduces impact on their operations, and ensures that all gateways, networks, servers, and data stores are constantly monitored by trained security experts.

 The price of protection

 In today’s ever-evolving world of cybercrime, threats come in a variety of guises.
-From threats as subtle as phishing emails and Trojan viruses to full-frontal infiltration and service denial attacks, many companies are just one click away from disaster.
+From threats as subtle as phishing emails and Trojan viruses, to full-frontal infiltration and service denial attacks, many companies are just one click away from disaster.
 Whether the motive for an attack is ideological, for personal profit, or for revenge, the outcome is the same – loss of data, loss of capital, and possibly loss of the company’s position in the market.

 Companies hiding behind the “we are not a real target – who would want to attack us” simply do not understand the way the attackers work.
 Over 90% of attacks are absolutely random, the attackers attack vulnerabilities, weaknesses in technology or processes, not caring at all who or what the organization behind it really is or does.